dlu-ch/dbor-spec/README.rst

 Main features:

 - Powerful:
-  Can represent integer up to 64 bit, IEEE-754 binary floating-point numbers of to 64 bit, decimal floating point numbers up to 128 bit, byte and Unicode strings, sequences and dictionaries.
+  Can represent integers up to 64 bit, IEEE-754 binary floating-point numbers of to 64 bit, decimal floating point numbers up to 128 bit, byte and Unicode strings, sequences and dictionaries.
 - Precise:
   There is no undefined behaviour;
   all conformant implementations encode and decode in exactly the same way.
-- Extremely fast encoding/decoding suitable for real-time applications:
+- Very fast to encode and decode:
-  Encoders and decoders do not have to copy large datablocks, decoding and checks for validity require only "fast" operations, no "large" iterations.
+  Encoders and decoders do not have to copy large datablocks;
+  decoding and checks for validity require only "fast" operations and no "large" iterations;
+  suitable for real-time applications.
 - Compact:
   Little memory overhead and therefore suitable for storing in small EEPROM or transmission over slow medium.